admoorewx/Tradebot/README.md

 This tool uses a combination of the Alpaca API (https://alpaca.markets/) for brokerage purposes and the yfinance API (https://github.com/ranaroussi/yfinance) to retrive stock data.

-Dependency requirements can be found in the trade_bot_env.txt file.
+Dependency requirements can be found in the requirements.txt file.

 Currently analyzed stocks can be found in the stock_list.json file, but can be edited for user-preference.
 This file will likely be omitted in future versions in favor of an SQL database to aid in tracking when stocks were bought/sold.